Penicillin G Benzathine

 Frequency not defined.

-Gastrointestinal: Bloody stool, intestinal necrosis, nausea, vomiting
+Gastrointestinal: Bloody stools, intestinal necrosis, nausea, vomiting

-Hepatic: AST increased
+Hepatic: Increased serum AST

-Ocular: Blindness, blurred vision
+Ophthalmic: Blindness, blurred vision

 Concerns related to adverse effects: